Raising of other animals — Strategic Scorecard

 Supply chain complexity, transport modes, storage, security, and energy availability.

-Moderate-to-high exposure — this pillar averages 3.3/5 across 9 attributes.
+Moderate-to-high exposure — this pillar averages 3.2/5 across 9 attributes.
 3 attributes are elevated (score ≥ 4), including 1 risk amplifier.
 This pillar is significantly above the Bio-Organic & Perishable baseline, indicating structurally elevated logistics, infrastructure & energy pressure relative to similar industries.
+2 attributes in this pillar trigger active risk scenarios — expand attributes below to see details.

 Moderate Logistical Complexity.
 While transporting live animals necessitates specialized equipment to meet stringent welfare standards, the logistical burden varies significantly by species and region.
 Compliance with protocols like the EU's Council Regulation (EC) No 1/2005 ensures animal welfare but introduces recurring costs in veterinary certification and specialized transit infrastructure.